fengjixuchui/Simple-Kernel/README.md

     For more information about building GCC and Binutils, see these: http://www.linuxfromscratch.org/blfs/view/cvs/general/gcc.html & http://www.linuxfromscratch.org/lfs/view/development/chapter06/binutils.html

 **Change Log**

+V0.z (2/20/2019) - Major update: AVX is now required, separated code out code files, added a TON of low-level system control functions (port I/O, control register manipulation, HWP support for systems supporting it, cpu feature checks), added CPU frequency measurement (average since boot and for specific user-defined code segments), updated text printing to include wraparound, smooth scrolling, and quick-scrolling, and prettied up code styling.
+Also, spun-off a new project from this one: https://github.com/KNNSpeed/AVX-Memmove

 V0.y (2/1/2019) - Major code cleanup, added printf() and a whole host of text-displaying functions, resolved issues #5 and #6.
 No new binaries will be made for this version.